gravitational/teleport/e/rfd/0003e-application-access-okta-integration.md

 no other active `OktaAssignment` objects for a particular resource, otherwise the `OktaAssignment` will be marked as `CLEANED_UP` without taking any action in the Okta API.

+The `OktaAssignment` objects will be deleted after 24 hours in the `CLEANED_UP` state.
+If the clean up fails for any reason, the failure will be noted in the audit logs and a notification should be sent through the notification mechanisms configured for Okta access requests.

 #### Note about Okta administration workflows

 For approving temporary access, Teleport will assign users to groups and applications independently of